-Users can schedule training sessions directly with Certified Personal Soccer Trainers, using a geo-enabled mapping system that matches players to trainers nearby.
+Users can schedule training sessions directly with Certified Personal Soccer Trainers who are Personal Trainers specifically for footballers, using a geo-enabled mapping system that matches players to trainers nearby.
 The Platform also includes a ranking system that enables users to provide feedback about each trainer.

 “Since 2014 we have been working to develop a digital training and education platform.
 It’s primary objective is to connect soccer players with qualified Catalyst trainers for private lessons and we are ready to launch this system at full scale.
 Therefore, we need to redirect our focus away from operating the facility and sharpen it toward providing better training services to more of San Diego,” said Alicia in a statement.
 “This means that we will assign trainers to various outdoor locations around the county for providing a higher volume of private soccer lessons than we could do with just 1 location.”